Tapping into your home’s equity can be a savvy move, if you’re aware of benefits and risks.

 - Bathrooms.
 The same goes for bathrooms, where modernizing older styles can increase the overall value of your home.

 - Outdoor improvements.
 Renovating your home’s exterior or property is a smart investment that just might influence your neighbors to do the same, driving up value in the neighborhood.

 - Roofs and windows.
 Because they’re expensive to replace, buyers expect these to be in good condition — even if replacing them doesn’t increase your property’s value as much as kitchens and bathrooms.

 If your renovation involves a builder, a HELOC gives you more control over your money than a construction loan, giving you a line of credit that you access as you need it.
-With those loans, the lender often dictates how much at at what stage of the renovation they’ll pay your suppliers.
+With a construction loan, the lender often dictates how much and at what stage of the renovation they’ll pay your suppliers.
 More flexible control might even help you negotiate a better deal.

 How much do home improvements cost?

 Home improvements can add up.
 Here’s around what you can expect to pay for these common home improvement expenses.

 |Improvement||What it involves||Average cost|

 |Adding square footage||Removing walls to expand the interior of a home or apartment||$7,000 to $100,000|

 |Basement remodeling||Putting down a floor, building walls, installing electric and plumbing lines||$10,500 to $27,000|